Best Soundbars Android Central 2020

 - Might be too small for some

-Best for Bose Fans
+Best Soundbar for Bose Fans

 Perfect soundbar for most people

-3D Surround Sound: Yamaha YAS-209BL Soundbar
+Best Soundbar for 3D Surround Sound: Yamaha YAS-209BL Soundbar

+In years past, Yamaha has released some of the best soundbar options that you could find.
+Now, the Yamaha 209BL soundbar shows that the company has taken its experience and introduced another fantastic option.
 There is surround sound, and then there is a three-dimensional surround sound, and the Yamaha 209BL Soundbar is a vast improvement over its predecessor.
 With DTS Virtual:X, the 209BL will fill every inch of your room to entrench you in the action and make you feel like you are part of the movie.

 Yamaha also includes the ability to stream music over Bluetooth, along with using either the included remote or the accompanying smartphone app.
 Plus, there is a wireless subwoofer packaged in the bundle so you can get just the right amount of bass for your favorite movie, TV show, or music playlist.